ilhamrayhan/AI602_Final_Report/README.md

 ## Acknowledgments

 This project was developed as part of a course assignment AI602 Advanced Deep Learning at KAIST.
-Special thanks to Binz et al. (2024) for their foundational work on debate protocols in LLMs.
+Special thanks to Khan et al. (2024) for their foundational work on debate protocols in LLMs.